Having healthy teeth doesn’t just apply to humans, but animals as well, like our loving pets.

-Dog dental health: The Importance Of Healthy Teeth
+The Importance of Healthy Teeth

 While the severity varies, this problem still exists and can cause discomfort and pain to your dog.
-Your dog dental health is an important component of the full health care that you provide for your dog, and this alone makes dog dental health care important.
+Your dog’s dental health is an important component of its holistic health care and this alone makes it important.
 Dental gum issues can lead to heart problems for dogs too!

-These infections can spread further from your dog’s mouth and they can be dangerous, even life threatening.
-Your dog can end up losing his teeth, being in a lot pain and going through a hard recovery.
+These infections can spread further from your dog’s mouth and they can be dangerous; even life-threatening.
+Your dog can end up losing his teeth, being in a lot of pain and experiencing a hard recovery.

 This is why prevention is the most effective cure.